Central African Republic

 Local and displaced children as young as seven years old frequently performed agricultural work, including harvesting peanuts and cassava and helping gather items subsequently sold at markets such as mushrooms, hay, firewood, and caterpillars.
 In Bangui many of the city’s street children worked as street vendors.
 Children often worked as domestic workers, fishermen, and in mines, often in dangerous conditions.
 Children also worked in diamond fields alongside adult relatives, transporting and washing gravel as well as mining gold, digging holes, and carrying heavy loads.
 Despite the law’s prohibition on child labor in mining, observers saw many children working in and around diamond mining fields.

 There were reports of ex-Seleka and Anti-balaka recruiting child soldiers during the year (see section 1.g.).

 d.
 Discrimination with Respect to Employment and Occupation

 It is illegal to discriminate in hiring or place of employment based on race, national or social origin, gender, opinions, or beliefs.
-The government did not effectively enforce the law; however, if rigorously enforced, the laws would be sufficient to deter violations.
-Penalties were commensurate with the penalties for other civil rights violations.
+The government did not effectively enforce the law, however.
 The law does not explicitly prohibit discrimination in employment and occupation based on disability, age, language, sexual orientation, gender identity, social status, HIV-positive status, or having other communicable diseases.